department-of-veterans-affairs/vagov-content/pages/disability/about-disability-ratings.md

 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-If you get disability benefits for a preservice claim, we’ll base your monthly compensation amount on the level of aggravation.
-This means how much worse your disability got because of your service.
+If you get disability benefits for a preservice disability, we’ll base your monthly compensation amount on the level of aggravation.
+Level of aggravation means how much worse your preservice disability got because of your military service.

 <strong>For example:</strong> If you had an illness or injury (also known as a condition) that was rated as 10% disabling when you entered the military, and it became 20% disabling due to the effects of your service, then the level of aggravation would be 10%.